LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/npm.rst

 -------------

-The NPM registry is a listing of thousands of modules that are stored on a remote server, that can be required and downloaded to your project.
+The NPM registry is a listing of thousands of modules that are stored on a remote server.
+These can be ``required`` and downloaded to your project.
 The modules have been contributed by other developers just like you.

-There is an `online version of the registry <https://www.npmjs.com/>`_ that can be used to search for a module by name or desired functionality.
+There is an `online version of the registry <https://www.npmjs.com/>`_ where you can search for a module by name or desired functionality.

 .. admonition:: Example